ConservationInternational/trends.earth/README.md

 [![Documentation Status](https://readthedocs.org/projects/trendsearth/badge/?version=latest)](https://trendsearth.readthedocs.io/en/latest/?badge=latest)
 [![Zipfile Status](https://github.com/ConservationInternational/trends.earth/actions/workflows/build_zipfile.yaml/badge.svg)](https://github.com/ConservationInternational/trends.earth/actions/workflows/build_zipfile.yaml)

+`Trends.Earth` is a free and open source tool to understand land change: the how and why behind changes on the ground.
+Trends.Earth allows users to draw on the best available information from across a range of sources - from globally available data to customized local maps.
+A broad range of users are applying Trends.Earth for projects ranging from planning and monitoring restoration efforts, to tracking urbanization, to developing official national report for submission to the United Nations Convention to Combat Desertification (UNCCD).

-`Trends.Earth` (formerly the Land Degradation Monitoring Toolbox) is a tool for monitoring land change. `Trends.Earth` is a [QGIS](http://www.qgis.org) plugin that supports monitoring of land change, including changes in productivity, land cover, and soil organic carbon.
+`Trends.Earth` is a [QGIS](http://www.qgis.org) plugin that supports monitoring of land change, including trends in urbanization, and changes in productivity, land cover, and soil organic carbon.
 The tool can support monitoring land degradation for reporting to the Global Environment Facility (GEF) and United Nations Convention to Combat Desertification (UNCCD), as well as tracking progress towards achievement of Sustainable Development Goal (SDG) target 15.3, Land Degradation Neutrality (LDN).

-`Trends.Earth` was produced as an output of the GEF-funded project [“Enabling the use of global data sources to assess and monitor land degradation at multiple scales”](http://vitalsigns.org/gef-ldmp).
-The project aims to provide guidance on robust methods and a tool for assessing, monitoring status, and estimating trends in land degradation using remote sensing technology.

-The Land Degradation Monitoring Project is a collaboration of Conservation International, the National Aeronautics and Space Administration (NASA), and Lund University.
+Trends.Earth was produced by a partnership of Conservation International, Lund University, and the National Aeronautics and Space Administration (NASA), with the support of the Global Environment Facility (GEF).
+It was further developed through a partnership with Conservation International, University of Bern, University of Colorado in partnership with USDA and USAID, University of California - Santa Barbara in partnership with University of North Carolina - Wilmington and Brown University with additional funding from the Global Environment Facility (GEF).

 ## Documentation